Account

 How much can I sell online without paying taxes?

-Whether you sell items exclusively online or not, the IRS and most states see any income you earn from these sales as taxable.
+Whether you sell items exclusively online or not, the IRS and most states consider any income you earn from these sales taxable.
 Whether or not you will owe taxes for selling personal items, goods, or services online will depend on several factors, including whether you made a profit.

 Usually, you need to pay federal income taxes and self-employment taxes if you make more than $400 during the tax year.
-If your income for online sales flowed through a third-party transaction network like PayPal or Venmo, and that income was greater than $20,000 for the year and the number of transactions exceeded 200, you can expect to receive a 1099-K form.
-The transaction network typically sends the form the next January, making it easier to identify and report your income.
-At some point in the future, the 1099-K minimum amount will be lowered to $600 — down from $20,000 in prior years.
+If your online sales income flowed through a third-party transaction network like PayPal or Venmo, and that income exceeded $20,000 for the year and the number of transactions exceeded 200, you can expect to receive a 1099-K form.
+The transaction network typically sends the form the following January, making it easier to identify and report your income.
+At some point in the future, the 1099-K minimum amount will be lowered to $600, down from $20,000 in prior years.

 Do I need to collect sales tax for selling online?

 It depends on where your customer is located.
-Online sales tax is calculated based on a customer's shipping location, rather than their billing address.
-Only five states do not have any sales tax requirement at all:
+Online sales tax is calculated based on a customer's shipping location rather than their billing address.
+Only five states do not have any sales tax requirements:

 • Alaska.